themarquisdesheric/ripe-banana/LAB.md

 Studio, Films, and Actors can be added or updated.

-Actors and reviews are added to films by updating the film.
+Actors are added to films by updating the film.

 #### DELETE